suobset/iCons3/docs/definitions.md

 # Definitions

 Below are some of the definitions used throughout our research, for reference purposes.
+This page is mainly intended for the <b>Poster Sessions</b>, and each term will be referenced in detail in the main research part of the website.
 For further information on any of the same, any of the team members may be contacted.

 ## HVAC